jvargasmu/population_estimation/README.md

-# Population Estimations using [POMELO](https://www.nature.com/articles/s41598-022-24495-w) (Population Mapping by Estimation of Local Occupancy rates)
+# [POMELO](https://www.nature.com/articles/s41598-022-24495-w): Population Mapping by Estimation of Local Occupancy rates

-This code repository shows how to obtain population estimations using the POMELO model (see the paper "Fine-grained Population Mapping from Coarse Census Counts and Open Geodata" [here](https://www.nature.com/articles/s41598-022-24495-w)).
+This code repository shows how to obtain population estimations using the POMELO model - a result of the paper [Fine-grained Population Mapping from Coarse Census Counts and Open Geodata](https://www.nature.com/articles/s41598-022-24495-w).
 In the following paragraphs, we describe the software requirements, the required input data, and how to use the scripts to generate population maps for a given country, taking as an example the country of Tanzania.

+## TL;DR - How can I download the maps?

+Using POMELO, we've created population maps for Tanzania, Mozambique, Uganda, Rwanda, and Zambia.
+All of the data is made readily available in ``.tif`` format, which you can access [here](https://drive.google.com/drive/folders/1KT8F0tytUMw7PjKQ_cxD1AmQMo1zchfX?usp=sharing).
+You are welcome to explore the population maps of Tanzania and Mozambique in our [web interface](https://popmap.herokuapp.com/#).

 ## Software requirements

 POMELO is implemented in Python, and some libraries need to be installed before using it.
-You can setup a virtual environment with all the required Python libraries by running the following commands in a terminal (on a computer with Linux OS).
+You can set up a virtual environment with all the required Python libraries by running the following commands in a terminal (on a computer with Linux OS).

 ```
 virtualenv -p python3 pomelo_env